‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 Smith became known nationwide after she was a victim of the brutal rape in her own backyard, endured an embarrassing courtroom battle that put DNA evidence to the test, and wrote the law for victims of sexual assault.

 They talked for five hours.
-Jimmerson said there were a lot of tears and crying.
-He had been wanting to tell Smith how he felt for a while.
+Jimmerson said there was a lot of tears and crying.
+He had been wanting to tell Smith how he felt for awhile.

 “I regret everything, you know, that I put her through,” Jimmerson said.